Montgomery County Grandparent Custody Lawyers

 - Residence of the child with the grandparents for at least 12 consecutive months and the child is then removed from the grandparents’ home by the parents.

 There are numerous factors that courts consider in determining whether to grant a custody petition by a grandparent.
-Our lawyers can help you put your best foot forward in making your case of custody.
+Our Montgomery County grandparent right lawyers can help you put your best foot forward in making your case of custody.

 Our top-rated grandparent custody attorneys in Montgomery County, have a proven record of skilled advocacy and client service in custody cases.
 To schedule a confidential consultation about your particular concerns, give us a call or complete our online form.
 We have offices located in Colmar, PA and Newtown, PA.
 Our grandparent custody lawyers in Newtown, PA serve clients across Montgomery County, Pennsylvania, including Norristown, Abington, Cheltenham, Upper Dublin and more.
 Contact us now for your free consult.